OutSystems/docs-odc/src/error/intc/os-intc-60007.md

 #### Recommended action

-Enter the SAP server domain without a protocol or path.
+1. Enter the SAP server domain without a protocol or path.
 Use the following examples as guidance.

 * Correct: mydevenv.outsystems.com
 * Incorrect: https://mydevenv.outsystems.com
 * Incorrect: mydevenv.outsystems.com/XE

+1. Verify the status of the SAP server domain with your IT department.
+If the server is online, you may need to configure a private gateway to allow connections from ODC to your server.
+For more information, see [private gateways](../../eap/configuration-management/private-gateway.md).

 ### Wrong service URL